birthdates/Services/README.md

 # Services
-A simple library to handle service-based applications.
+A simple Kotlin library to handle service-based applications.

 ## Adding to Your Project
 To add this library to your project, you need to clone this repository and build the project using Gradle.